undergroundwires/privacy.sexy/docs/presentation.md

 - [**`/postcss.config.js`**](./../postcss.config.js): PostCSS configurations used by Vue CLI internally.
 - [**`/babel.config.js`**](./../babel.config.js): Babel configurations for polyfills used by `@vue/cli-plugin-babel`.

+## Visual design best-practices

+Add visual clues for clickable items.
+It should be as clear as possible that they're interactable at first look without hovering.
+They should also have different visual state when hovering/touching on them that indicates that they are being clicked, which helps with accessibility.

 ## Application data

 Components (should) use [ApplicationFactory](./../src/application/ApplicationFactory.ts) singleton to reach the application domain to avoid [parsing and compiling](./application.md#parsing-and-compiling) the application again.